Chalalan: Origins

-Rurrenabaque is a coastal port where there has been economic and cultural exchange since at least the Inca period, for this reason the Indigenous People of San José de Uchupiamonas retains the Quechua language that is typical of highlands but also the Tacana language, typical of the Amazon of Bolivia.
+Rurrenabaque is a coastal port where there has been economic and cultural exchange since at least the Inca period.
+For this reason, the Indigenous People of San José de Uchupiamonas retain the Quechua language that is typical of highlands but also the Tacana language, typical of the Amazon of Bolivia.
 This trade between the highlands and the Amazon continued during the colony and the republic, attracting visitors from other regions of the world.
-Among them, adventurers such as Yossi Ghinsberg, who in 1981 participated in a failed expedition with Karl Ruprechter, Marcus Stamm and Kevin Gale, who were lost and separated.
+Among them are adventurers such as Yossi Ghinsberg, who in 1981 participated in a failed expedition with Karl Ruprechter, Marcus Stamm and Kevin Gale, who were lost and separated.
 Gale was rescued by Uchupiamonas or "Josesanos" (Joshuaians) and was transferred to Rurrenabaque, where he recovered and began the search for Ghinsberg, who was rescued after three weeks of surviving alone and without equipment in the jungle.
 The friendship between Ghinsberg and the Josesanos led them to generate an ecotourism project aimed at improving the quality of life of these indigenous people and conserving biodiversity.
 The project was supported by the Inter-American Development Bank and Conservation International.
 The project concluded in 1999 with the constitution of Chalalán as a community venture.